UX Portfolios

 —Daniel Rosenberg, Global UX executive

-For UX designers, the portfolio is where you weave a story.
-It goes beyond pixels and wireframes, showing the problems solved and delighted users.
-It's where you put your abilities on display and prove why you are the right choice for that dream job or project.
+For UX designers, this is how they tell their unique story.
+It goes beyond pixels and wireframes to show how they solved problems and delighted users.
+It's where a designer’s abilities are put on display and they’re able to prove why they’re the right choice for a job or project.

 A graphic representing the benefits of a UX Portfolio, highlighting its role in securing job interviews, obtaining side projects, and staying current.